website Skip to content

 Caterline is a Manchester based manufacturer of catering platters & lids and they work hard to ensure that their products meet all the required environmental standards including investment into extrusion and recycling equipment.
 The Company also sources its raw materials locally to reduce their carbon footprint & supply eco-friendly catering trays & lids to restaurants, sandwich shops, caterers, party planners as well as directly to end users.

-All of the platter bases and lids can be washed and reused many times over and once finished with they are 100% recyclable.
+All of the platter bases and lids can be washed and reused many times over and as our platters have been designed for repeated use, they are stronger and more durable than similar products.
+Once finished with the serving platters are 100% recyclable.

 www.caterline.net